Do I need an ICD?

 Risks

-Surgical risks are similar to those from implantation of a transvenous ICD.
+Surgical risks are similar to those from the implantation of a transvenous ICD.
 Since there are no leads with an S-ICD, there is less risk of damage to veins or the heart.

 Risks following surgery are also similar to those for a transvenous ICD.
 Because there are no leads, there are usually fewer restrictions on movement right after surgery.